 - make connections with aging service/healthcare organizations and professionals.

 The call for applications is open to all teaching artists residing in Arizona and working in any arts discipline, including craft, folk, and traditional art.
 Prior experience working with older adult populations is not a requirement.

 In order to participate in the AZ Creative Aging Teaching Artist Institute, participants must commit to the full Institute (Training, Mentorship and Applied Learning) as outlined in this call.
 After you have submitted an application, please be sure to set aside predetermined dates required for participation.

 The AZ Creative Aging Teaching Artist Institute will take place October 2017 through May 2018, with required in-person meeting dates, webinars, mentor meetings, observations, and teaching sessions.
 For more information, see Call for Teaching Artists: AZ Creative Aging Teaching Arts Institute.

 The Call for Teaching Artists provides additional information about the Teaching Artist Institute and detailed instructions for how to apply.

-The application period for the AZ Creative Aging Teaching Artist Institute is now open.
+The application period for the AZ Creative Aging Teaching Artist Institute is now closed.